 - Power tools

 Non-Metallic Washers from New Process Fibre

 The reliability, cost-effectiveness, and various other benefits of non-metallic washers make them an ideal solution for various applications and industries.
 At New Process Fibre, we offer flat and specialty non-metallic washers using materials such as nylon, PTFE, HDPE, LDPE, and many more.
 As a one-stop shop manufacturer, we are capable of executing custom non-metallic orders to meet our customers requirements and specifications.
+To learn more about our nylon washers, please visit this page.
 For more information, or to get started on your non-metallic washer solution, contact us or request a quote today.